haidanglevn/JS_Margit_Lesson/2nd week/loops/loops.md

 average = sum / i;
 }

-for (i = 1; i < 11; i++) {
+for (i = 1; i < 5; i++) {
 askNumber();
 if (number > biggest && number < smallest) {
 biggest = number;
 smallest = number;
 console.log(
-"Biggest number is ",
+"Now the smallest number is ", smallest,
-biggest,
-" and smallest number is",
+" and the biggest is ",
-smallest
+biggest
 );
 } else if (number > biggest) {
 biggest = number;
 console.log(
-"Biggest number is ",
+"Now the smallest number is ", smallest,
-biggest,
-" and smallest number is",
+" and the biggest is ",
-smallest
+biggest
 );
 } else if (number < smallest) {
 smallest = number;
 console.log(
-"Biggest number is ",
+"Now the smallest number is ", smallest,
-biggest,
-" and smallest number is",
+" and the biggest is ",
-smallest
+biggest
+);
+} else {
+console.log(
+"The number is neither the smallest or the biggest, nothing changes."
 );
 }
 }